2020 Natural Resources Camp

 What should I bring?

 Camp attendees must bring comfortable shoes, and/or boots.
 If you have muck boots or waders, bring those too!
 When spending the day outdoors, it is best to bring a backpack with field supplies and essential personal items, such as water bottle, sunscreen, insect repellent, rain gear, jacket, pencils, a notebook, and snacks.
 View the Camp packing list.

 The registration fee ($300) includes meals, housing, and a camp t-shirt.
 Gatorade and water will also be provided.
-Space is limited to 25 males and 25 females and is available on a first-come, first-serve basis.
-Please complete the registration form (contact SDSU.NRM@sdstate.edu for the form) and deposit by June 15th, 2019.
-We are still working on finalizing the camp schedule.
-Check in will be early-afternoon on Monday, July 22nd and check out will be around noon on Friday, July 26th.
+Space is limited and is available on a first-come, first-serve basis.
+Please complete the registration form (contact SDSU.NRM@sdstate.edu for the form) and deposit by Friday, June 12th, 2020.
+We are working on finalizing the camp schedule.
+Check in will be early-afternoon on Monday, July 20th and check out will be around noon on Friday, July 24th.
 A detailed schedule will be provided by the registration deadline.

 Guns (including pellet and bb guns), weapons, pets, drugs, alcohol, and fireworks.
 Clothing, apparel, bags, etc. that advertise or display alcohol, drugs or mature images.